spatialos/CExampleProject/v15-upgrade-log.md

    `spatial project history snapshot convert --input snapshots/default.json --input-format=text --output snapshots/default.snapshot --output-format=binary`.
    Note that we had to manually add some new fields to the json snapshot, as the json format requires all fields to be specified (even if they are empty).
+1. As a drive-by fix, we make sure we only attempt to send updates when we have authority.